Fe-56/networks_lab2/README.md

 ```

 ## Idempotent routes in this application
-Idempontent routes are routes that imply that it can be requested many times without changing the result.
-The following are the rotues that I identified as idempotent:
+Idempotent routes are routes that can be requested many times without changing the result.
+The following are the routes that I identified as idempotent:

 ### 1) Root
 ```